USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ### Train the QIIME classifier

-QIIME provides its own Naive Bayes classifier similar to [RDP](https://dx.doi.org/10.1128%2FAEM.00062-07) from a python package called [SciKit Learn](http://scikit-learn.org/stable/modules/naive_bayes.html).
+QIIME provides its own naive Bayes classifier similar to [RDP](https://dx.doi.org/10.1128%2FAEM.00062-07) from the python package [SciKit Learn](http://scikit-learn.org/stable/modules/naive_bayes.html).
 Before using it the classifier must be trained using the data you just imported.

 ```
 qiime feature-classifier fit-classifier-naive-bayes \